 The cooking process

-Lower the temperature again when it boils and let it simmer for about 5 minutes and continuously keep stirring, so it’s doesn’t burn (add milk when needed).
+- Lower the temperature again when it boils, let it simmer for about 5 minutes, and continuously keep stirring so it doesn’t burn (add milk when needed).

-Take the sauce off the burner, add the fish and potatoes and mash it all well together.
+- Take the sauce off the burner, add the fish and potatoes and mash it well together.
 You can add a bit of milk if the Plokkfiskur is too thick.

 The perfect side dish with the Plokkfiskur is the lovely Rúgbrauð (Rye bread or Lavabread) with our special Icelandic creamy butter.